 - Just feeling overwhelmed

-You can also call to talk about how to help a friend, colleague, or family member that you are concerned about.
+- Or, wanting to talk about how to help a friend, colleague, or someone else that you are concerned about

 You can reach the New Mexico Healthcare Worker and First Responder Support Line at 1-855-507-5509.